sdpython/onnx-diagnostic/_doc/status/patches_coverage.rst

 Patched Classes
 ===============

-The following script shows the list of method patched for transformers.
+The following script shows the list of methods patched for transformers.

 .. runpython::